Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Results and discussion

-In figure \ref{fig:eval_three_mid} we evaluate the trained RL control strategies against the P control strategies over $45$ random cases with three gusts.
+In Fig. \ref{fig:eval_three_mid} we evaluate the trained RL control strategies against the P control strategies over $45$ random cases with three gusts.
 First, we observe that the case with no control yields a total reward of around $-175$, which is significantly lower than the corresponding value of approximately $15$ in a single-gust environment and reflects the stronger disturbance introduced by three successive gust.
 Furthermore, the total reward increases with the $K_p$ value until it reaches the peak total reward of around $-14$ at $K_p=70$.
 Beyond this point, the performance starts to deteriorate, likely due to the system becoming overly reactive to the gust.
 Meanwhile, the RL agent shows a clear improvement in performance from the initial pretrained policy (blue dashed line) to the final pretrained policy (blue envelope).
 The final RL control surpasses the best P control by a reward margin of approximately $7$.
 This performance gap is notably larger than the marginal $0.4$ improvement observed in the single-gust environment.
-This improvement supports the hypothesis that the RL control scales better with increased system complexity and nonlinearity compared to proportional control, and thus demonstrates the advantage of the RL approach in a more challenging multi-gust environment.
+This improvement shows the superiority of the RL controller, compared to the P controller, in a more challenging multi-gust environment.
+There are at least two plausible reasons for this improvement: first, the ability of the transformer-based RL controller to exploit the temporal information (i.e. the observation history) becomes even more beneficial in such environments; second, the neural networks may provide a richer nonlinear mapping from observations to actions than a proportional mapping, which may also contribute to this observed gain.
+A more definitive attribution of this improvement would require a dedicated comparison against linear dynamic controllers with comparable temporal dependencies, which we regard as an interesting direction for future work.